 Let me tell you how I learned about Desiderio Alberto Arnaz y de Acha III.

-It turns out that last July, I was sitting on a park bench trying to cool off from the unbearable heat of my native city of Santiago de Cuba along with Kelly Knaub, an American who also writes for Havana Times.
+It turns out that last July, I was sitting on a park bench trying to cool off from the unbearable heat of my native city of Santiago de Cuba along with another person who also writes for Havana Times.

 She suddenly asked me if I had ever heard of Ricky Ricardo.
 She then went on to tell me that he was a leading character in the old television sitcom “I Love Lucy.”
 The series had been filmed in the United States in the 1950s and had a Cuban actor in the principal male role; the character’s name was Ricky Ricardo.